 How much can you REALLY prepare for your first “big-kid” job?
-You can buy multiple business outfits, a shiny new planner and practice your job jargon in the mirror.
-No matter what career you step into, you’re no doubt going to feel lost your first couple weeks.
+You can buy multiple business outfits, a shiny new planner and practice your job jargon in the mirror, but no matter what career you step into, you will no doubt feel a little lost your first couple weeks.

-I graduated from college in 2017 with a degree in Digital Media Production (AKA I knew absolutely nothing about Public Relations.
-I stumbled upon a public relations assistant job at Socialworx PR as a public relations assistant while frantically searching for a job on LinkedIn.
+I graduated with a degree in Digital Media Production.
+I knew absolutely nothing about Public Relations.
+I stumbled upon a job a public relations assistant job at Socialworx PR as a public relations assistant while frantically searching for a job on LinkedIn.
 I had just moved back to Kansas City and was sending out what felt like a million applications a day.

-I was persistent with interviewing, checking in multiple times and bam!
-I got the job.
-My first week I spent a lot of time scrambling to learn the essence of what I was doing (Yes.
-I Googled the definition of public relations).
+My first week I spent a lot of time scrambling to learn the essence of what I was doing (I googled the definition of public relations).
 The other half of the time I was triple checking everything I did to make sure I wasn’t messing anything up beyond repair.

-I’ve decided to take a vow to help other poor interns and new-starts in the public relations field with some helpful advice.
-With these tips you won’t have to nod/smile and pretend you understand what your boss is saying, you’ll actually know something.
+I decided to take a vow to help all the poor interns and new-starts in the public relations field.
+With these tips, you won’t have to nod/smile and pretend you understand what your boss is saying.
 You may even slightly impress your boss by having prior knowledge about the industry.
 Here are tips that I think will help you kickstart your public relations career.

-Tip #1: Read and sign up for e-newsletters to the top public relations websites and blogs.
-I read Spin Sucks and the Cision Newsletter every day – along with others.
-They have media updates, as well as great tips and tricks from the PR Field.
+1. Start reading industry websites and sign up for blogs.
+I read Spin Sucks, PR Daily and Cision’s newsletter every day – along with others.
+They have media updates, as well as great tips and tricks for us newbies.